Banboo-glich/Aphid_detecter/README.md

-# Aphid_ditecter👏
+# Aphid_detecter👏
-Artificial intelligence webapp to identify the larvae of the pea aphid
+Classification of developmental stages in pea aphid using YOLOv8